Table of Contents

 - Don’t overthink it – keep it simple

 If you are looking to expand or promote your business, you’ve probably come across PPC (pay per click) advertising.
 But, here’s the thing.
 Spending all that time, effort and money creating your PPC campaign, only for your customers to land on an irrelevant or disappointing webpage, makes the whole thing pretty pointless.

 In physical retail terms, it would be like putting an ‘open’ sign on the front door of a shop, only to walk in and find it completely empty.
 Sure, you’ve got the customer through the door, but what are they supposed to do with nothing to buy?
 They’d simply become confused or frustrated and leave, right?

-Neglecting your PPC landing page follows a similar narrative.
+Neglecting your PPC landing page, and the web development aspects that come with that, follows a similar narrative.
 If you’ve got the customer onto your website, it’s only half the battle as you have to seize that golden opportunity to achieve your aim.
 Your aim might be to make a sale, get sign-ups to your newsletter or any similar action.
 So, if you are yet to perfect your PPC landing page, here’s our guide on everything you need to know, so you can do just that.

 What is a PPC landing page?

 First things first, it’s important to understand what a PPC landing page is and why they are important.
 PPC stands for pay per click and is a method of advertising on search engines to directly reach your target audience.
 For example, say you’ve created a campaign through Google Ads for your plumbing business in Nottingham.
 Every time someone searches for ‘plumbers in Nottingham’, your Google Ad campaign will appear, and you pay Google an agreed amount when the user then clicks through to your website.